neivin/weatherloo/readme.md

-# Weatherloo>
+# Weatherloo
 Weatherloo is a simple Chrome extension that displays weather information for Waterloo, ON.

-The current weather information is pulled from the [weather station](http://weather.uwaterloo.ca) at the University of Waterloo.
+The current weather data is pulled from the [weather station](http://weather.uwaterloo.ca) at the University of Waterloo.

-The forecast information is pulled from the [OpenWeatherMap](http://openweathermap.org/) API.
+The forecast data is pulled from the [OpenWeatherMap](http://openweathermap.org/) API.

 The icons used are called WeatherCons(TWO) and can be found on the [xda-developers forum](http://forum.xda-developers.com/showthread.php?t=1922149).